 As the world is getting ready with the upsurge of E-commerce businesses, UAE is not far behind to become 100% active in e-commerce.
-In last three years, 72% of the users in UAE have moved to the online format and made their first online purchase.
-The region is known for high internet penetration and literacy rate, the e-commerce is set to achieve a market of AED 40 Billion.
+In the last three years, 72% of the users in UAE have moved to the online format and made their first online purchase.
+The region is known for high internet penetration and literacy rate, the e-commerce in UAE is set to achieve a market of AED 40 Billion.
 It has become increasingly important that businesses increase their online footprint to get users attention.
-As UAE gears its free zones and aligns it to the digital demands, Commitbiz Business Setup Consultants provide’s you an in-depth detail on setting up an E-commerce business in UAE.
+As UAE gears its free zones and aligns it to the digital demands, Commitbiz Business Setup Consultants provides you with an in-depth detail on setting up an E-commerce business in UAE.

-1) An appropriate license: A license from the Department of Economic Development is mandatory to form a web-based company.
+A license from the Department of Economic Development is mandatory to form a web-based company.
 If the business is to be set up in a Freezone, the license from a relevant free zone authority is required.
 The type of license issued will depend on the nature of your online business.
 For established companies, no further licenses are required.

-2) The need for Office Space: An e-commerce company can be an aggregator or an online version of an international store/ chain.
+An e-commerce company can be an aggregator or an online version of an international store/ chain.
 Depending on the nature of the business, one should consider setting up a physical office.
 Dubai-based companies must have physical office space to be considered legal.

-3) Website development: As websites are a gateway to the online world, to set up an online business, websites are mandatory.
-Developing an interactive platform that enables dynamic interaction between the producers and consumers is the primary goal of the platform.
+As websites are a gateway to the online world, to set up an online business, websites are mandatory.
+Developing an interactive platform that enables dynamic interaction between producers and consumers is the primary goal of the platform.
 The purpose is to engage the two ends in a long-term value chain and high transactional processes.
 The following steps need to be taken when establishing your web presence:

 If you are an online shopping portal, there are a few additional factors to consider: